fermyon/developer/content/cloud/noops-sql-db.md

 *Service Limitations*
 * The `--sqlite` flag not supported on `spin cloud deploy`
-* Fermyon Cloud only supports "default" NoOps SQL Databases at this time
+* Fermyon Cloud only supports NoOps SQLite Databases named "default" at this time

 ## How To: